Student Survey Results, February 2019Rebecca Morris2019-02-06T10:10:12-05:00

 Areas of need identified in the 2018 survey include:

-- Uneven student experience with Clinical Student Advisers in most geographic locations.
+Uneven student experience with Clinical Student Advisors in most geographic locations.

 Recommendations to address these concerns and others in the survey include:

-- Conversations with clinical students for insight into their experiences with Clinical Student Advisers.
+Conversations with clinical students for insight into their experiences with Clinical Student Advisors.

 “We really appreciate our students’ taking the time to tell us how they feel about their experience,” says Dudley.
 “And we look forward to hearing, next year, how we’re doing to improve.”